-Business Valuations – An Important Tool In Preparing Your Business For Sale
+Business Valuations – How to Prepare Your Business For Sale

 Preparing a business for sale takes time.
 And patience.
 But mostly time.
 And a lot of prior planning.

 Business valuations are part of this planning process and shouldn’t be left until the last minute, right before your business hits the market.
 The valuation process provides significant insight into your business operations, your industry and the economic environment.
 By knowing this information early in the process, you can address and improve key areas of your business, determine an appropriate preparation period, and nominate a selling date that will realise the full potential of your business.

 By starting early and taking a methodical approach, you can make considered and informed decisions that result in better outcomes for you and your business when it comes time to sell.

 For many of us, our business is like a second home.
 And this means we may not be entirely objective when considering its value.
 That’s why it’s critical to get expert assistance when it comes to valuing your business.

 Where Do I Start?
 Who Completes Business Appraisals?

 The best place to start is with your accountant.
 In fact, your accountant will be invaluable throughout this entire process.
 Any type of business valuation is reliant on up-to-date financial information.
 You’ll need your profit and loss statement as well as your balance sheet at a minimum.

 If you’re behind on your returns – make it a priority on your to-do list!